 Meet Our Scholars

-In just three years, 75 Scholars from 33 countries have completed a wide variety of groundbreaking projects.
+In just five years, 99 Scholars, 22 Enhanced Scholars and 3 Kevin Molloy Fellows from 50 countries have undertaken a wide variety of groundbreaking projects.
 Here you can meet some of our graduates whose passion for tobacco harm reduction is changing the lives of smokers in their home countries and beyond.

 Focus On Malawi

-With a total of nine Scholars and four Enhanced Scholars over the first three years of the THRSP, Malawi has benefited from significant investment from the Programme.
+With a total of 14 Scholars over the first five years of the THRSP, Malawi has benefited from significant investment from the Programme.
 But why have we focused on Malawi – and what’s behind the Programme’s success here?

 The THRSP is having a truly global impact.
 Our Scholars have had papers published in peer-reviewed scientific journals, created national tobacco harm reduction networks and launched new radio shows and podcasts.
 Here are some of the amazing outputs from their projects.